 But the nice thing about virtual queues is that they can take the actual wait time down (typically) if you do get a boarding pass.
 Once you’ve got your pass, you will generally only wait a relatively short time in the actual line when you return.
 Since we’ve seen the standby line for Rise of the Resistance get to 2 hours or longer, it seems that virtual queues can give you more time in the park, rather than leave you stuck waiting in line.

 For people who don’t score boarding passes every time or have had difficulty getting a Boarding Group in the past, that standby line option could be a life saver!
-And don’t forget that both of these attractions (Rise of the Resistance and Remy’s Ratatouille Adventure) also have paid Lightning Lanes (Individual Attraction Selection or pay-per-ride) available.
+And don’t forget that many attractions in all the parks can be booked through the paid Lightning Lane Multi Pass system.

 So if you really want to get on these attractions but you don’t want to wait in line, you can pay to skip the line.
-Note that the price of these pay-per-ride options can vary depending on the ride, park, and day.
-(These are not part of the standard Genie+ service — these are an additional cost through Individual Attraction Selection.)
+Note that the price of these Lightning Lane options can vary depending on the ride, park, and day.

-We’ll make sure to keep you updated if the virtual queue system comes back into play.
+We’ll make sure to keep you updated on any chages to the Virtual Queue System!
 Keep following DFB for all of the latest news from Disney World.

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!